maddyvinnakota/krasa-jaxb-tools/README.md

 #### Notes

-- Arguments accepting booleans can either be given the `true` value as with `verbose=true` or simply be left without value that will be interpteted as being `true` as with just `verbose`.
+- Arguments accepting booleans can either be given `true` value as with `verbose=true` or simply be left without a value at all and that will be interpteted as being `true`  (you can omit the `=` too).

 - All arguments are optional.